-Purpose: The CRSP fellows program is paid internship opportunity for University of Pittsburgh MSW students who work in collaboration with the Homewood Children’s Village.
+- Center on Race and Social Problems Fellows: The CRSP fellows program is paid internship opportunity for University of Pittsburgh MSW students who work in collaboration with the Homewood Children’s Village.
 The internship offers a structured, hands-on experience of teaching school children aged 5 -11 the skills they need to overcome academic and behavioral challenges.
-The program is well established and Fellows work with experienced staff and teachers to develop and enhance training materials, identify potential research projects and make a valuable contribution to struggling local children and their community
+The program is well established and Fellows work with experienced staff and teachers to develop and enhance training materials, identify potential research projects and make a valuable contribution to struggling local children and their community.

 Service learning guides the upper-class service to others living learning community (LLC) experience in partnership with Pitt’s School of Social Work.
 The knowledge and skills gained from academic coursework and co-curricular activities enable students to actively engage in positive community change.